Leadership Programme

 The CHEAD Creative Leadership Programme is a professional development initiative designed to meet the urgent need for more equitable, imaginative, and context-responsive leadership and training in Art & Design, Creative Media and Related Disciplines in Higher Education (HE) in the UK.

-A Programme Crafted Exclusively for Leaders in Art, Design, Creative Media and Related Disciplines
+It is a programme Crafted Exclusively for Leaders in Art, Design, Creative Media and Related Disciplines

 Rooted in creative disciplines and a values-driven approach to institutional leadership, this programme offers a unique space for academic colleagues—engaged in teaching and/or research across art, design, creative media, and related disciplines—to explore new models of leadership, grounded in care, craft, community and cyclical wisdom.